 |Ash trees, Thoroughsale Woods, Corby|

-The following our my own notes, written when we began devising this project.
+The following are my own notes, written when we began devising this project.

 “Culture is ordinary”1– it is a lived experience, and an inherited one.
 Socialist writers such as Raymond Williams and Antonio Gramsci2 defined ways in which we learn through being surrounded by cultural hegemonic messages, which determine the way we think about things.
 By unpicking these influences, Williams and Gramsci wanted to break down the inherent power systems within them.